 Is K2 colder than Everest?

 Yes, K2 is generally colder than Everest.
-While both mountains are located in the same general region and experience extreme cold and harsh weather conditions, K2’s location further north in the Karakoram Range means that it is subject to even colder temperatures.
+While both mountains are located in the same general region and experience extreme cold and harsh weather conditions, Mountain’s location further north in the Karakoram Range means that it is subject to even colder temperatures.

 K2’s proximity to the polar jet stream also means that it experiences stronger winds and more frequent storms than Everest, adding to the challenge and danger of climbing the mountain.
 Additionally, K2’s steeper slopes and more technical climbing routes make it a more difficult and dangerous climb than Everest, even in favorable weather conditions.